Swimming Pool Ionizer Problems

 Contaminated source water

 The water that you fill your pool with may have a high mineral content.
 It is best to test your source water at a pool store before filling your pool.
 There may be iron, copper or manganese in the water at a high enough level to cause staining.
+It’s a good idea to fill your pool with a hose filter to make sure it’s are clean as possible from the start.

 Salt water pools use a salt chlorinator to convert salt into liquid chlorine.
 They will work with most types of salt that you add to the pool.
 However, some salt is not properly refined so there could be contaminants mixed in that dissolve in the water and lead to staining.
 It’s best to buy your pool salt from a pool store to make sure it is refined properly.